blprentice/mod21_final_project/README.md

 ### Collect the data

 I conducted internet search to locate my data set.
-I began searching on Data.gov and discovered the National Walkability Index produced by the Environmental Protection Agency [Link](https://catalog.data.gov/dataset/walkability-index).
+I began searching on Data.gov and discovered the [National Walkability Index](https://catalog.data.gov/dataset/walkability-index) produced by the Environmental Protection Agency.
 I proceeded to download the data from the relevant website.

 ### Prepare the data